Platform Economic Architecture (PEA).

 A New Lens for Enterprise Platforms.

-Most organizations evaluate platforms based on what they can do.
+Most organizations evaluate platforms based capability alone.

 That’s no longer enough.